[Q,R]=0 and Kostant partition functions: Decomposition of characters

+Our plan is to substitute the decomposition formula \eqref{paraeq} for the partition function $\Theta[\Phi_p\felarrow \Xpol]$ in each term parametrized by $p\in F$ in this expression.
+Note that while performing this substitution, we can take a vector $\gamma^p$ in \eqref{paraeq} depending on the fixed point $p$.
+We take advantage of this possibility: we choose a fixed vector $\gamma\in \t^*$ and we set the vector to be the polarizing vector for the corresponding term.
+Informally, this means that we expand the denominator of the term in the fixed point formula \eqref{ab} corresponding to $p\in F$ in the direction of $\gamma$ from $\mu(p)$.

+It is clear that if we choose $\gamma$ outside a finite set of affine hyperplanes, then $\gamma^p$ satisfies the assumptions of Proposition \ref{paradandecomposition} for each $p\in F$.
+We will call such a $\gamma$ {\em generic}.
+For generic $\gamma$, we obtain

-Now we turn to the geometric meaning of this sum.
-Recall that each $X\in\t$ defines a vector field $VX$ on $M$; this vector field vanishes on the fixed point set $F$. \begin{definition} For $p\in F$ and $\r\in\CR(\Phi_p)$, denote by $C(p,\r)$ the connected component of the set
+Our next step is to present a geometric interpretation of this expression.
+We begin by introducing certain closed subsets of $M$ with special stabilizers.
+Recall that each $X\in\t$ defines a vector field $VX$ on $M$, which vanishes on the fixed point set $F$.